Conway Reef plate

-The Conway Reef Plate is a small tectonic plate (microplate) located in the south Pacific west of Fiji.
-It is bounded on the east and west by convergent boundaries, the western boundary is with the New Hebrides Plate while the eastern is with the Australian Plate.
-A short transform boundary also exists with the Balmoral Reef Plate.
+The Conway Reef plate is a small tectonic plate (microplate) located in the south Pacific west of Fiji.
+The western boundary is with the New Hebrides plate while the eastern is with the Australian plate.
+A short transform boundary also exists with the Balmoral Reef plate.
+Much of the plate underlies the south central portion of the North Fiji Basin.